FAQ

 "The bailout" includes actions taken by all federal agencies as part of the plan to save the financial sector, including actions taken by the Federal Reserve, Department of the Treasury, the Federal Deposit Insurance Corporation, and other government agencies.
 "The bailout" does not include money from the American Recovery and Reinvestment Act, also known as the stimulus bill.

-OpenTheGovernment.org created BailoutWatch.net as a part of the Bailout Watch project.
-The site is now maintained by OMB Watch as a repository for major reports on TARP and the economic bailout.
-The project is a collaborative effort by several non-profit organizations to track and analyze the government's actions during the unprecedented transfer of wealth from the public sector to financial institutions and other entities labeled "too big to fail."
+BailoutWatch.net is maintained by OpenTheGovernment.org as a part of the Bailout Watch project.
+The project is a collaborative effort by several non-profit organizations to track and analyze the government’s actions during the unprecedented transpfer of wealth from the public sector to financial institutions and other entities labeled “too big to fail.”
 A list of participating organizations is available here.
 The project is supported by a grant from the Ford Foundation.